fairanswers/fss16joe/project/MapExplore/README.md

  For decimal values, this data type is generally the default choice.

 #Phase 4 - Better Directions
+Done 11/8

-Change dir from ordinal positions to degrees.
+- Change dir from ordinal positions to degrees.
 Zero is north.
 Show a circle.
-Done 11/8
+- Agents get dirWiggle (degrees to wander while going straight).
+- Agents get ability to random turn

 Example Terrain after circle:

 ```